69 million page views

 Three books concern Syria: Syria Beyond the Peace Process (Washington Institute, 1996), Damascus Courts the West (Washington Institute, 1991), and Greater Syria (Oxford University Press, 1990).

-Two deal with other Middle Eastern topics: The Hidden Hand (St. Martin's, 1996) analyzes conspiracy theories among Arabs and Iranians.
+Three deal with other Middle Eastern topics: Israel Victory (Wicked Son, 2024) explains how to end the Palestinian-Israeli conflict.
+The Hidden Hand (St. Martin's, 1996) analyzes conspiracy theories among Arabs and Iranians.
 An Arabist's Guide to Colloquial Egyptian (Foreign Service Institute, 1983) systematizes the grammar of Arabic as spoken in Egypt.

-Conspiracy (Free Press 1997) establishes the importance of conspiracy theories in modern Europe and America.
+Conspiracy (Free Press 1997) establishes the importance of conspiracy theories in Europe and America.

 Seven volumes contain some of his best essays: Islamism vs. The West (Wicked Son, 2023), Nothing Abides (Transaction, 2015), Löwengrube (German: Critic, 2012), L'islam radical à la conquête du monde (French: Cheminements, 2008), Miniatures (Transaction, 2003), Militant Islam Reaches America (WW Norton, 2002), and The Long Shadow (Transaction, 1989).